yanz4/Supply-Recommendation-System-for-Juice-Stores/README.md

 The input are as follows:

-Please input the max possible sales for any product.
+A. Please input the max possible sales for any product.
 According to historic data, no product is likely to reach 50k cups in sales in all stores combined.
 Please enter a number, and it will overwrite the default 50k sales ceiling.
 If there is no solid evidence on substantial growth of the franchise, please leave it blank.

 Max possible sale for any product next year is: (please enter number only)

-Unit: k cups.
+[________] Unit: k cups.
 Default value is 50.

-Please consult with marketing team to determine maximum possible total sales of each product.
+B. Please consult with marketing team to determine maximum possible total sales of each product.
 If no value is entered, default value will be the number from the entered number above.
 Default for input 1 is 50.

 Input Product ID, max total sales (k cups), separated by commas, no space.
 Input another constraint after the previous one, separated by a comma, no space.

 Please input product ID as capitalized P followed by its ID, such as ‘P1’.
 Please input max total sales as number only.
+[________]

 e.g. According to survey, total sale of product 2 next year could be up to 30k cups, while product 4 will only be 10k cups.
 Input: P2,30,P4,10